-Side angle picture image dimming and color saturation loss is a common anomaly with all LED displays, and the X930C was no exception to this well known design fault; however, to my eyes these deficiencies had a minimal effect on this TV even at very wide viewing angles.
+Side angle picture image dimming and color saturation loss is a common anomaly with all LED displays, and the X930C was no exception to this well-known design fault; however, to my eyes, these deficiencies had a minimal effect on this TV even at very wide viewing angles.

 The XBR930C is a worthy successor to the excellent XBR900B.
-It delivers enhanced top-notch picture quality via its new X1 processing engine, is loaded with number of great features including a new Android OS, and has the capability to display HDR content as it becomes available to consumers.
+It delivers enhanced top-notch picture quality via its new X1 processing engine, is loaded with a number of great features including a new Android OS, and has the capability to display HDR content as it becomes available to consumers.

-The 65″ version of the 930C is a bit on the expensive side, but those who are looking for an extensive feature suite and best in class picture performance, will find the price of admission on this premium 4K UHD TV a worthy investment.
+The 65″ version of the 930C is a bit on the expensive side, but those who are looking for an extensive feature suite and best in class picture performance will find the price of admission on this premium 4K UHD TV a worthy investment.

 HDTVs and More recommended.